gary-kim/open-ias-scoreboard/README.md

 [![Build Status](https://travis-ci.org/gary-kim/open-ias-scoreboard.svg?branch=master)](https://travis-ci.org/gary-kim/open-ias-scoreboard)
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fgary-kim%2Fopen-ias-scoreboard.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fgary-kim%2Fopen-ias-scoreboard?ref=badge_shield)

+#### Open IAS Scoreboard is still in development and not ready for production use.

-Open IAS Scoreboard is an Electron application to use for putting scoreboards on IASAS event livestreams.
+Open IAS Scoreboard is an Electron application originaly for putting scoreboards on IASAS event livestreams.

 While this was the original use of Open IAS Scoreboard, feel free to use the program for any purpose.
-Any pull requests that expand the capabilities of Open IAS Scoreboard, even beyond the original purpose is appreciated
+Any pull requests that expand the capabilities of Open IAS Scoreboard, even beyond the original purpose is appreciated.

 ## Features